kyleboas/tacticsjournal.com/drafts/Draft-2023-3-2-Match-Preview-Liverpool-vs-Man-United-05MAR2023.md

 image: /images/06F937CD-95DB-4542-A786-B3CC636D029C.jpeg
 ---

-I would give Man United the edge over Liverpool in the match if what I outlined comes true.
-They will have the numerical superiority on the far-side of play and are superior pressing when in defense.
-I’d expect it to be a loud and frantic fast-paced match.
+I would give Man United the edge over Liverpool in this match if what I outlined comes true.
+They will have the numerical superiority out wide and are superior in pressing when out of possession.
+I’d expect it to be a loud, frantic, and fast-paced match.

 If it were up to me, this is the starting eleven I would pick for both Liverpool and Manchester United in their match on Sunday, March 5, 2023.
 Please note that while this lineup is not a prediction, my expectations for how the teams will react and perform in this configuration are.